Systematic Repentance: a structured approach to change

 The other main pattern that Passion Projects tend to follow is like Nephi's experience building a ship.

 Nephi grew up near landlocked Jerusalem.
 Odds are that he never saw a ship before the Lord led his family down by the Red Sea.
 Though we don't know if they traded or interacted with other people, my guess would be that there was never a cause to set foot on a ship and look around.
-To receive this commandment from the Lord would be a vast undertaking.
+To build a ship would take nothing less than a miracle.
 Nephi probably didn't really know how he was going to do it, just that God would make it possible.
 So he started with the most basic and very first step, "I need tools, where can I find ore to make tools?"
 The process continued from there, he did what he knew how to do and "returned oft" to learn how to do those things that were new.
 "Where do I find the right timber?
 How do I shape the logs?
 Where do we get material to make sails?"

 He did what he knew how to do, or what he'd been instructed to do until he received "further commandment" (1 Nephi 19:4) from the Lord.
 This was a pattern he had practiced before while trying to get the brass plates from Laban.
 1 Nephi 4:6 "And I was led by the Spirit, not knowing beforehand the things which I should do."